How to get the best ending in Until Dawn

 Ashley

 Ashley is capable of surviving until Chapter 9, where she can die.
 Thankfully, there are only two instances.
 Ashley can ignore Jessica’s voice while she is in the mines and go the other way.
-If she does follow the voice (which is necessary for a collectible), not interacting with the trapdoor at all will keep her alive.
+If she does follow the voice (necessary for a collectible), not interacting with the trapdoor at all will keep her alive.

 During Chapter 10, Sam must not fail any of her “Don’t Move” segments to let Ashley leave successfully.
-If Sam happens to fail the first segment but succeed during the second, she must choose to save Ashley or she dies.
+If Sam fails the first segment but succeeds during the second, she must choose to save Ashley, or she dies.

 Jessica